NationsAtWar/StickerChart/README.md

 * represet [player] - resets reputation points for a player
 * repset [player] [amount] - sets reputation points for a player
 * repsub [player] [amount] - removes reputation points from a player
-* repget (payer) gets a player's reputation points.
+* repget (player) gets a player's reputation points.
 Defaults to sender